egmeek/spire-js/README.md

 The Spire API expects local date strings to be in the format 'YYYY-MM-DD' for communication with the server.
 The `spire.utils` namespace provides the `formatDate` function that will take a JavaScript Date object and serialize it into a string in the expected format.
-This is mostly not required when working with collections and model objects; however, it can be helpful when building filter criteria.
+This is generally not required when working with collections and model objects; however, it can be helpful when building filter criteria.

 ```javascript
 spire.utils.formatDate(new Date());